Ole Gunnar Solskjaer vows he can turn it around as questions mount over future

 “After being second last season, we hoped to kick on and at the moment we can’t seem to find our form so I understand and that’s their right to show their opinion.”

-Earlier, United keeper David De Gea gave a damning verdict on United’s display, telling BBC Radio 5 Live: “We don’t know what to do with the ball.
-We don’t know how to defend properly.”
+Earlier, United keeper David De Gea gave a damning verdict on United’s display, telling the BBC: “We don’t know what to do with the ball.
+We don’t know how to defend properly.

+“It was embarrassing, the way we played.
+The first half was very poor – it’s not acceptable for this club and the level of players that we have.

+“It’s another nightmare.
+There’s been some difficulties but I don’t really know what to say.

 Watford manager Claudio Ranieri urged the United board to be calm and give Solskjaer time.